18+ | Commercial Content | T&Cs apply | Begambleaware.org

 “Whilst I have no intention of entering a debate with those who seek to justify their own position in gaining large sums of money from Leeds United, I can say that I am angry and frustrated at the outrageous situation that has developed over the last week,” said McKenzie.

 “The reality is that on Friday, July 4 I agreed a deal of £7million with Liverpool Football Club, which Kewell and his agent refused to countenance.

 “Instead they made a condition of not doing a Bosman that we pay £2million to Kewell's representatives, and Liverpool Football Club then reduced the fee to £5million.”

-Kewell’s time at Anfield is most remembered for the frustration he and Reds fan felt at his constant battles with injures, but things started brightly for the Australian, who was handed the club’s iconic No.7 shirt, relinquished by Vladimír Šmicer, upon signing.
+Kewell's time at Anfield is remembered for the frustration he and Reds fan felt at his constant battles with injures.
+But things started brightly for the Australian who was handed the club's iconic No.7 shirt, relinquished by Vladimír Šmicer, upon signing.